jeffmm/project-context/README.md

 Here is the planned roadmap for the project...

 ### Developer Guidelines
-Here are some guidelines and constraints on how the project should be maintained and developed...
+Here are some guidelines and constraints on how the project should be maintained...

 ## Project Structure